 2. You have your webpage or at least a Social Media Profile with clear content and strong

 3. You have your press kit with the most relevant information and brand images.

 4. You have a template for your press releases (in case you don’t, check out my

 bonus at the end of this article).

-5. You have topics that are relevant and new, to pitch to the media.
+5. You have topics that are relevant, to pitch them to the media.

 Did you answer everything with “yes”?
 Then you are ready to start.